Love of Siam: Home media

 Love of Siam (theatrical version) was released in the US on October 13, 2009.
 The only extra is the trailer.
 This is the only DVD of the theatrical version that has English subtitles.

+Adaptation

+On November 26, 2024, it was announced that Love of Siam will be adapted into a stage play under the name The Love of Siam: The Musical, which is a collaboration between Chookiat's Studio Commuan and GMMTV, and set to open in 2025.